adi-khot/merlin/docs/source/reference/api/merlin.builder.circuit_builder.rst

      - `trainable` (bool): Whether the entangling layer is trainable.
      - `model` (str): Choose `"mzi"` (default) or `"bell"` to select the interferometer template.
      - `name` (str): Optional prefix for parameter names.
+     - `trainable_inner` (bool | None): Override to control whether the internal phases of the MZIs remain trainable.
+     - `trainable_outer` (bool | None): Override to control the output phases at the end of the interferometer.

 .. code-block:: python
    builder = CircuitBuilder(n_modes=6)